Prison Education Program

 What is Level?

-Level is a popular prison education program that offers career training and personal development.
-Level has a unique approach that can reach nearly any person at any prison, even those in high security or solitary confinement.
-6,185 people in prison have spent 81,200 hours using the Level program inside 1,008 prisons across the country.
+Level is a popular, independent, nonprofit prison education program that offers education, career training and personal development for people in prison and connects with family members and supporters on the outside.
+Our unique approach can reach nearly any person at any prison, even those in high security or solitary confinement.
+6,598 people in prison have spent 90,480 hours using the Level program inside 1,047 prisons across the country.

 Testimonials for this guide: